 If there is no water then they can readily use their sharp claws and powerful leg muscles to inflict some serious damage to any predators like a domesticated or wild dog.

-Kangaroos are one of the most unique animals to inhabit our beautiful planet, but they can also be one of the most dangerous.
+Kangaroos are large and one of the most unique animals to inhabit our beautiful planet, but they can also be one of the most dangerous.

 Much like every wild animal you must always be cautious around them despite their docile nature they are always unpredictable when they feel threatened and then there will be kangaroos dangerous.

 Make sure to give them as much space as possible and if you feel you have gotten too close then carefully and slowly back away from them until you feel the distance is safe enough.